 Illinois lawmaker aims to lift noise suppressors ban

-An Illinois lawmaker is looking to legalize the possession of noise suppressors in Illinois in order to reduce the risk of hearing damage from firing a gun.
-The State Journal-Register reports the bill proposed by Democratic Sen. William Haine of Alton is among dozens of firearm-related bills that have been introduced by Illinois lawmakers this year.
+An Illinois lawmaker is looking to legalize the possession of noise suppressors in Illinois to reduce the risk of hearing damage from shooting a gun.
+The bill proposed by Democratic Sen. William Haine of Alton, Ill., is among dozens of firearm-related bills that have been introduced this year by Illinois lawmakers.

 Add your comments below